Assessment of hybrid machine learning models for non-linear system identification of fatigue test rigs: Material and methods

 with weights $W_\text{FC}$, bias $b_\text{FC}$ and no activation function is used to generate the network prediction $\V y^\ast$.\\ In this work, the LSTM network is implemented using the Python libraries Tensorflow \cite{tensorflow} and Keras \cite{keras}.
 As a preprocessing step, all training input and output data is collectively standardized to a mean of zero and a standard deviation of one in each channel.
 During training, the input sequence is used to generate a prediction

 which is then compared to the true output channel values using the mean squared error loss function

 The optimization algorithm RMSProp \cite{RMSProp} updates the weights and biases after each mini-batch of training data in order to minimize the loss function.
 The rate of change of these updates is determined by the learning rate hyper-parameter $\lambda$.
-Training proceeds for a given number of training dataset repetitions called epochs and the assignment of data samples to mini-batches is randomized after each epoch.\\ In order to ensure an efficient training process, all processed sequences are required to have the same length.
-The application of LSTM networks to measurement data from sensors is therefore carried out on short subsequences with a fixed length $L$.
-The extraction of subsequences from the dataset is rather straightforward.
-Starting at the first time sample $t_i = t_1$ of each measurement data file, data in the range $t \in [t_i, t_{i+L-1}]$ is extracted and the starting position of the next subsequence is given by
+Training proceeds for a given number of training dataset repetitions called epochs and the assignment of data samples to mini-batches is randomized after each epoch.\\